-Bamboo charcoal has charred bamboo, gravel and natural absorbents as filtering layers.
+The bamboo charcoal filter has charred bamboo, gravel and natural absorbents as filtering layers.
 This can filter up to 30 litres of water per hour.
 Duckweeds are small angiosperm plants, which can be grown in small ponds to clean up the waste particles from the water.
 This can be implemented in rural areas where water is taken from ponds for daily usage.

-Copper pot was used by ancient Indians for water purification purpose.
-It is mentioned in Ayurveda that storing water in copper pot kills pathogens and purifies the water.
+Copper pots have been used by ancient Indians for water purification.
+Ayurveda mentions that storing water in copper pot kills pathogens and purifies the water.
 Roots and barks of Indian gooseberry, seeds of Strychnos potatorum tree help in sedimentation of dissolved contents in the water.

 Nano materials are efficient in detection and removal of various pollutants like heavy metals, organisms, dissolved contents from water.
 Filtration methods such as photocatalysis, nanofiltration, adsorption and electrochemical oxidation use nano materials like TiO2, carbon nanotubes, nano wire membranes and magnetic nano particles.
 These are eco-friendly and economically feasible ways for water treatment and filtering systems.

-Here is a table that gives a comparison of few water treating technologies based on efficiency and cost:
+Here is a table that gives a comparison of a few water treating technologies based on efficiency and cost: Source – Safe Water International

 |Biosand Filter||60 liters / hr||Indefinite||Medium||Sporadic|